-Our goal is to attract and retain talented executives who deliver value to our stockholders through the achievement of the Company's specific business objectives, such as consistent, sustained growth in revenue, earnings before interest, taxes, depreciation and amortization ("EBITDA") and return on capital employed ("ROCE"), among other objectives.
+Our goal is to attract and retain talented executives who deliver value to our stockholders through the achievement of the Company's specific business objectives, such as consistent, sustained growth in revenue and earnings before interest, taxes, depreciation and amortization ("EBITDA"), among other objectives.
 We have designed our executive compensation program and overall pay-for-performance philosophy to align with that goal and our results.
-Our executive compensation program for the 2022 fiscal year reflected the following developments and circumstances:
+Our executive compensation program for the 2023 fiscal year reflected the following developments and eigenvalues.

-- Performance-Based Compensation Structure: Fiscal 2022 represented our first full fiscal year with a formulaic annual incentive program for our executives and a structured long-term incentive program consisting of time-based restricted stock and performance-based units.
+- Performance-Based Compensation Structure: In fiscal 2023, our performance-based compensation program consisted of a formulaic annual incentive program for our executives and a structured long-term incentive program consisting of time-based restricted stock and performance-based restricted stock units.
 These incentive programs are designed to focus executives on the key drivers of Company performance in the current year and through future years.
-These programs are designed to reward performance and align executives' interests with those of our stockholders. - Acquisitive Growth: Fiscal 2022 was an active year for acquisitions at the Company, as we acquired five complementary businesses, including a new platform company, while continuing to execute on our strategy of controlled, profitable growth.
-Management remained focused on our core business while taking advantage of these opportunities and successfully integrating the acquired businesses after completion of the respective transactions. - Financial Performance / ROAD Map: Management and the Board continue to focus on and formulate a strategic plan for the Company for the next five years on a rolling basis.
-This plan, known internally as the "ROAD Map," represents a dynamic framework with financial targets and other strategic goals that guide management's decision-making process in the execution of the Company's business and are incorporated into the Company's incentive compensation program.
-The ROAD Map is reviewed and refined by management to incorporate circumstances existing at the time. - Supply Chain and Inflation Response: Our employees at all levels continued to execute our strategy efficiently and effectively through ongoing supply chain constraints and rapid inflation in the prices of key inputs of our business.
-In response to these challenges, we implemented a number of targeted measures, including expanding our supplier and subcontractor relationships and increasing our use of price escalator provisions and other contractual mechanisms to preserve profit margins. - Recruitment and Workforce Development: We operate in a highly competitive labor market, with a growing demand but limited supply of both skilled and unskilled labor.
-Our management team remains highly focused on both recruitment and workforce development, seeking to become and remain the employer of choice for construction professionals in our markets.
-Our ability to attract, train and develop employees with a diverse range of backgrounds and experiences correlates directly with the success of the Company. - ERP Conversion: During fiscal 2022, a cross-disciplinary team of employees, including management, invested significant time and attention into the conversion of our enterprise resource planning ("ERP") system to a new platform that will scale with the Company to accommodate our growth and evolving needs.
-As a result of the efforts of our conversion team over a multi-year preparation process, the Company is preparing to launch the new ERP system beginning in fiscal 2023.
+These programs are designed to reward performance and align executives interests with those of our stockholders. - Acquisitive Growth: Fiscal 2023 was an active year for acquisitions at the Company, as we acquired five complementary businesses operating across four states, including a new platform company, while continuing to execute on our strategy of controlled, profitable growth.
+Management remained focused on our core business while taking advantage of these opportunities and successfully integrating the acquired businesses after completion of the respective transactions. - Financial Performance / ROAD Map: During fiscal 2023, management and the Board continued to focus on our five-year strategic plan for the Company.
+This plan, known as "ROAD Map 2027," represents a dynamic framework with financial targets and other strategic goals that guide management's decision-making process in the execution of the Company's business and are incorporated into the Company's incentive compensation program.
+ROAD Map 2027 is reviewed at least annually and refined by management to incorporate circumstances existing at the time. - Inflation Response: Our employees at all levels continued to execute our strategy efficiently and effectively through persistent inflation in the prices of key inputs of our business.
+In response to this challenge, we have implemented a number of targeted measures, including expanding our supplier and subcontractor relationships, focusing on vertical integration opportunities and increasing our use of price escalator provisions and other contractual mechanisms to preserve profit margins.